elocnatsirt/terrafirm/README.md

 it out by both both by environment and "module" you are working on?
 The less things you touch at one time, the less you are likely to break these things.

-##### NOTE:
-When I say module in quotes or internal_module, I am referring to a Terraform configuration for a specific product/thing you are creating.
-It should
-be agnostic of environment so that you can plug variables into it in order to maintain separate states for the environments and this module.
-Perhaps it would be better to use another name in the future.

 ### Terraform Wrapper
 To enforce my best practices within Terraform, I have written a Terraform wrapper that has a handful of checks in it to ensure you are working within the structure